Package 'TDLM'

 av_surf

-a positive numeric value indicating the average surface area of the locations (in square kilometer).
+A positive numeric value indicating the average surface area of the locations (in square kilometers).

 law

-a character indicating which law to use (see Details).
+A character string indicating which law to use (see Details).

 Details

-The estimation is based on the Figure 8 in Lenormand et al. (2016) for four types of laws.
-The normalized gravity law with an exponential distance decay function (law = "NGravExp"), the normalized gravity law with a power distance decay function (law = "NGravPow"), the Schneider's intervening opportunities law (law = "Schneider") and the extended radiation law (law = "RadExt").
+The estimation is based on Figure 8 in Lenormand et al. (2016) for four types of laws: the normalized gravity law with an exponential distance decay function (law = "NGravExp"), the normalized gravity law with a power distance decay function (law = "NGravPow"), Schneider's intervening opportunities law (law = "Schneider"), and the extended radiation law (law = "RadExt").

 Value

-An estimation of the optimal parameter value based on the average surface area of the locations.
+An estimate of the optimal parameter value based on the average surface area of the locations.

 Author(s)